jacoblyles/hangbot/readme.md

 prints the win/loss stats of the bots available on your machine

     hangbot run <botname> <times>
 tell the bot to play hangman for you!
-Options for `<botname>` are 'default', 'random', and 'smart'. `<times>` should be an integer.
+Options for `<botname>` are 'default', 'random', 'smart', and 'smarter'. `<times>` should be an integer.
 Both parameters are optional, the defaults are 'default' and 1

 #SmartBot algorithm